 Saint Joseph Hospital was founded in Denver in 1873 by the Sisters of Charity of Leavenworth as the first private teaching hospital in Colorado.
 Today, it remains the largest private teaching hospital in Denver.
 The hospital provides a tradition of healthcare that includes compassionate caregivers, stellar clinical expertise and active clinical partnerships with Kaiser Permanente, National Jewish Health and community physicians.

-Saint Joseph Hospital is part of SCL Health, a nonprofit faith-based health system with 11 hospitals in three states Saint Joseph's new state-of-the-art hospital opened in December 2014.
+Saint Joseph Hospital is part of SCL Health, a nonprofit faith-based health system with eight hospitals, more than 150 physician clinics, and home health, hospice, mental health and safety-net services primarily in Colorado and Montana.
+Saint Joseph's new state-of-the-art hospital opened in December 2014.

 Services and expertise